-• If you want to create a stamp with part of the artwork in the drawing, select the Select tool in the Tools toolbar, then select the artwork that you want to use to create a stamp see-Selecting, Repositioning and Transforming Artwork on page 287.
+• If you want to create a stamp with part of the artwork in the drawing, select the Select k tool in the Tools toolbar, then select the artwork that you want to use to create a stamp-see-Selecting, Repositioning and Transforming Artwork on page 285.

-- 4. In the Tools toolbar, select the Stamp $\stackrel{2}{=}$ tool. - 5.
-In the Tool Properties view, click on the New Preset 梦 button.
+- 4. In the Tools toolbar, select the Stamp 2 tool. - 5.
+In the Tool Properties view, click on the New Preset button.

-- 6. In the New Preset dialog, type the desired name for your new stamp. - 7.
-Click OK.
+6. In the New Preset dialog, type the desired name for your new stamp.